 Following the official opening of the conference, the facilitator, Salim Saed, a seasoned trainer and a law professional took stage and lead the conference activities throughout the 2days.
 The topics covered during the period were:

 The presentations provoked a heated discussion especially on the topic of ”Impunity of perpetrators of crimes against journalists and targeted suspension of media operations in Puntland”.
 The arrest of Journalist Jama Deperani back in November 2015 was among the cases examined in terms of its legality on procedure of arrest, pre-trial detention and the release of Journalist without trail.

 The police officials present at the conference’s discussions also raised concerns on several news reports that to them was unethical, below journalistic standards and a times the reports were threat to the national interest.
 Journalists were blamed on broadcasting biased reports and not being professional.

-Despite the bitterness of the discussions all parties in the debates were given equal opportunity and deliberated their differences in an intellectual manner without compromising each other’s integrity and independence.
+Despite the bitterness of the discussions exchanged in all parties, in the debates, an equal opportunity was given and consensus was reached that cleared the differences in an intellectual manner without compromising each other’s integrity and independence.

 The following have been identified as the areas of concerns that seek attention;

 On the last day of the conference, which was also the World press freedom day 2018, a call to action was introduced to the assembled participants which included a proposal of a ”volunteer Puntland Journalist safety committee”.
 The MAP chair and the Conference facilitator in turns explained the the importance of this committee, structure and a draft action plan.
 Participants were invited to give comments on the committee structure as well as the action plan.